anandananya/generative-breast-seg/README.md

-# improved-diffusion

-This is the codebase for [Improved Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2102.09672).

 # Usage

 This section of the README walks through how to train and sample from a model.
+This is a modified improved_diffusion which utilizes diffusion methods for segmentation.

 ## Installation